ArturDorfman/interview-prepper/content/guide/javascript.md

 #### What is functional programming?
 [Functional programming](https://www.freecodecamp.org/news/functional-programming-in-javascript/) is a sub-paradigm from the Declarative paradigm, this affects the way you write functional code.
 It generally leads to less code, because JavaScript already has a lot of the in-built functions you commonly need.
-It also allows you to abstract away a lot (you don't have to understand in depth how something gets done), you just call a function that does it for you.
+It also allows you to abstract away a lot (you don't have to understand in depth how something gets done), you call a function that does it for you.

-Functional programming can be simply explained by following these 2 laws in your code:
+Functional programming can be simply explained by following these two laws in your code:
 1. Architect your software out of pure, isolated functions
    * **Pure functions**.
 The same input always gives the same output (idempotence), and has no side effects.
-   An idempotent function, is one that, when you reapply the results to that function again, doesn't produce a different result.
+   An idempotent function is one that, when you reapply the results to that function again, doesn't produce a different result.
    * **Isolated functions**.
 There is no dependence on the state of the program, which includes global variables that are subject to change.
    Anything that you need should be passed into the function as an argument.
    * **Reusability through Higher order functions**.
-A higher order function is a function that either take a function as an argument, returns a function, or both!
+   A higher order function is a function that either takes a function as an argument, returns a function, or both!
    The in-built JavaScript Array functions .map, .reduce, and .filter all accept a function.
    They are excellent examples of higher order functions, as they iterate over an array and call the function they received for each item in the array.

-2. Avoid mutability and side-effects
+2. Avoid mutability and side effects
    * **Make your code referentially [transparent](https://medium.com/@olxc/referential-transparency-93352c2dd713)**.
    That is, your function calls can be replaced with the values that they represent without affecting the result.
     ```javascript